maakay-com/maakay-bot/README.md

 Run the bot using the command `python maakay-bot.py`.

-To run django server, navigate to API directory and use command `python manage.py runserver`.
+To run django server, use command `python manage.py runserver`.

 Refer `/core` and `/maakay` for API reference.